Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 ![APIM Add Calculator API](../../assets/images/apim-add-calc-api-1.png)

 - Once the API is created, it will show in the list of APIs along with all of its operations.

+> Ensure that the backend shows as `HTTP`.
+If that is not the case, navigate to the *Settings* tab and update the *Web service URL* accordingly.

   ![APIM Add Calculator API](../../assets/images/apim-add-calc-api-2.png)